dmbarbour/glas/docs/GlasDesign.md

 ## Automated Testing

-Within a Glas folder, any module with name `test-*` could be implicitly processed for automatic testing purposes even if its value is not required by a `public` module.
+Within a Glas folder, any module with name `test-*` should be implicitly processed for automatic testing purposes even if its value is not required by the `public` module.
 An error result or annotation would be reported to the developers.

 Testing of programs or binary executables often requires simulating their evaluation.
 This is feasible via accelerators that can simulate a virtual machine for running a binary.

+## Thoughts

-## Program Search
+### Program Search

 I'm very interested in a style of metaprogramming where programmers express hard and soft constraints and search tactics for a program - respectively representing requirements and desiderata and recommendations - then the system searches for valid solutions.
 Glas is intended to provide a viable foundation for this idea, but it's still a distant future.

+This does influence definition of language modules to support working with error, such that we can create indexing catalog modules that don't automatically break when any module is broken.

-## Provenance Tracking
+### Provenance Tracking

 I'm very interested in potential for automatic provenance tracking, i.e. such that we can robustly trace a value to its contributing sources.
 However, I still don't have a good idea about how to best approach this.